hoangnv-bkhn/grive/grive/docs/readme.txt

                 Automatically executed at the first run of Grive

             * -st
-                Start the automatic Grive syncing of the folders set as upload directories
+                Start the automatic Grive syncing of the folders set as sync Folder

             * -x
-                Stop the automatic Grive syncing of the folders set as upload directories
+                Stop the automatic Grive syncing of the folders set as sync Folder

             * -y
                 Shows whether Grive is uploading automatically or not.